How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each off-white, scored, round, biconvex, film-coated tablet, marked "N" and "100" on one side, contains 100 mg of acebutolol.
+Each off-white, round, biconvex, film-coated tablet, engraved modified "N" over "100" on one side and plain on the other, contains 100 mg of acebutolol.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, dibutyl sebacate, ethylcellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, polyethylene glycol, polysorbate 80, povidone, sodium lauryl sulfate, sodium starch glycolate, titanium dioxide, and yellow iron oxide.

 How should I use this medication?